From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Introduction

 where $N_k(x)$ is the set containing the $k$ nearest neighbors of $x$ among the data points $X_1,\dots,X_n$.\\

 As discussed previously, we require a good descriptor for the small scale behavior of our data.
 Hence, in a similar spirit as \citet{Brecheteau}, we reduce the potentially complex Euclidean metric measure space to a one-dimensional probability distribution by considering the \emph{Distance-to-Measure (DTM) signature} $\dtm(X)$, where $X\sim\muX$.
-That is, the deterministic point $x\in\X$ is replaced by the random variable $X$.
+That is, the deterministic point $x\in\X$ is replaced by the random variable $X$ representing our observations.
 The distribution of $\dtm(X)$ captures the relative frequency of the mean of the distances of a random point in $\X$ to its ``$m\cdot100\%$ nearest neighbors''.
 We will empirically illustrate that the distribution of $\dtm(X)$ is a good descriptor for the small scale behavior of the considered data for small values of $m$ and verify that it is well-suited for chromatin loop analysis.
-Furthermore, it is easy to see that for $m=1$ the random quantity $\dtmone(X)$ is closely related to the lower bound $\text{FLB}_p$ of the Gromov-Wasserstein distance defined in \citet{memoli2011gromov} and is well suited for object discrimination with a focus on large scale characteristics.
-Although this case is not of interest in our specific data example, we include it in our analysis, since variants of $\dtmone(X)$ have been proven very useful for pose invariant object discrimination \citep{hamza2003geodesic,gellert2019substrate}.\\
+Furthermore, it is easy to see that for $m=1$ the random quantity $\dtmone(X)$ is closely related to the lower bound $\text{FLB}_p$ of the Gromov-Wasserstein distance defined in \citet{memoli2011gromov}:

+where $s_{\mathcal{X},p}=\|d_{\mathcal{X}}(x,\cdot)\|_{L^p(\mu_{\mathcal{X}})}$ and $\mathcal{M}(\muX,\mu_{\mathcal{Y}})$ denotes the set of all couplings of $\muX$ and $\mu_{\mathcal{Y}}$.
+This motivates why $\dtmone(X)$ is well suited for object discrimination with a focus on large scale characteristics.
+Although this case is not of interest in our specific data example, we include it in our analysis, since variants of $\dtmone(X)$ have been proven very useful for pose invariant object discrimination when large scale differences are crucial \citep{hamza2003geodesic,gellert2019substrate}, see also Section \ref{subsec:disc props} for an example.\\

 Since we propose to reduce (possibly complex) multi-dimensional metric measure spaces to a one-dimensional probability distribution, the next step is to visualize and investigate these distributions.
-It is well known that probability densities (if they exist) usually provide a useful visual insight into the probability distributions considered.
+It is well known that probability densities (if they exist) can provide a useful visual insight into the probability distributions considered.
 In this regard, they are usually better suited than cumulative distribution functions (see, e.g., \citet{chen2018modern}).
 Therefore, we focus on the estimation of the density of $\dtm(X)$ in this paper.
 A natural estimator for the density of $\dtm(X)$, in the following denoted as \textit{DTM-density}, in case of a known DTM-function, is given by